 Benefit Description You pay After the calendar year deductible Preventive care, children (cont.)
-Standard Option • Physical exams required for obtaining or continuing employment or insurance, attending schools or camp, athletic exams, or travel All charges • Immunizations, boosters, and medications for travel or work-related exposure Maternity care Standard Option Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women during and after pregnancy Delivery Postnatal care Nothing (No deductible) Breastfeeding support, supplies and counseling for each birth Nothing (No deductible) Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery.
-You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary.
-Nothing (No deductible) • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+Standard Option Note: Any procedure, injection, diagnostic service, laboratory, or X-ray service done in conjunction with a routine examination and is not included in the preventive recommended listing of services will be subject to the applicable member copayments, coinsurance, and deductible.
+Nothing (No deductible) Not covered: All charges • Physical exams required for obtaining or continuing employment or insurance, attending schools or camp, athletic exams, or travel • Immunizations, boosters, and medications for travel or work-related exposure Maternity care Standard Option Complete maternity (obstetrical) care, such as: Nothing (No deductible) Prenatal care Screening for gestational diabetes for pregnant women during and after pregnancy • Delivery Postnatal care Breastfeeding support, supplies and counseling for each birth Nothing (No deductible) Note: Here are some things to keep in mind: Nothing (No deductible) • You do not need to precertify your vaginal delivery. • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
 Surgical benefits, not maternity benefits, apply to circumcision. • We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury. • Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
-Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
-If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.